By David Rogers.

-Cast: 6m., 7w. (plus 3 parts, either) This play is unusual in every way—in subject matter, manner of presentation, and the way in which it seems to move from "performance to reality."
+Cast: 6m., 7w., 3 either gender.
+This play is unusual in every way—in subject matter, manner of presentation, and the way in which it seems to move from "performance to reality."
 It takes place on the bare stage of your high school auditorium.
 In Scene 1, a group of actors begin rehearsing the play.
 The play they are presenting is loosely based on actual experiments in a Connecticut high school in which students, teachers and parents met for sessions in a human relations group called a "Here and Now" meeting.
 As the actors work on the play, their identification with the characters becomes stronger, and as the confusions and tensions of their parts surface, their own hang-ups emerge, too.
 Finally, the characters, the actors and the audience will learn that they are not alone with the pressures and confusions young adults, teachers and parents face today.
 Bare stage w/props.
-Approximate running time: 2 hours.
+Approximate Running Time: 2 hours.